izzy-baulk/EPQ-artefact/essay.md

 ### Relativity and Scale

-If using the standard equatiion for velocity from kinetic energy,
+If using the standard equation for velocity from kinetic energy,

 <img width="143" alt="Screenshot 2023-04-12 at 11 17 29" src="https://user-images.githubusercontent.com/79797035/231428681-1e629c7d-e989-4fc9-8b1a-d38866267347.png">